 - Mr. Patrick Onyango Mangen, Country Director, TPO Uganda

-- Dr. James McCaffery, PhD, Senior Advisor, Training Resources Group and Capacity Plus, United States
+- Dr. James McCaffery, PhD, Senior Advisor, Training Resources Group, United States

 - Ms. Maury Mendenhall, MSW, Senior Technical Advisor, Orphans and Vulnerable Children, United States Agency for International Development

-- Dr. Natia Partskhaladze, MD, MSW, Chairperson, Georgian Association of Social Workers
+- Dr. Natia Partskhaladze, MD, PhD, MSW, Chairperson, Georgian Association of Social Workers

 - Ms. Susan Rubin, MBA, MA, Assistant Director, National Association of Social Workers Foundation, United States